krishna-shrinivas/2020_Henninger_Oksuz_Shrinivas_RNA_feedback/Phase_field_simulations/README.md

 ### Documentation

-Navigate to **docs/build/html/index.html** and launch the file in browser to get user-friendly overview of the detailed documentation.
+Navigate to **docs/build/html/index.html** from previous commits and launch the file in browser to get user-friendly overview of the detailed documentation.

 ### Running the code